sawadkk/app_finder/README.md

 # app_finder
-app finder in google play store and apple app store
+app finder in google play store and apple app store using web scrapping